 Using a time and materials contract can help you gain expertise in estimating.
 In the future, you have a better idea of what it takes to get a job done and make a profit.

 5. When you understand and accept the risks

 There is a risk associated with a time and materials contract.
 If you’re going to adopt this model, make sure you’re aware of these and accept the consequences.

 - Make sure it’s legal.
 In some states, time and material contracts are prohibited.

 - These contracts end in lawsuits more often than fixed-price contracts.

 - You may be accused of not acting in good faith, which is breaking the law.
 This happens when costs exceed the estimated cost.

 - It’s not uncommon for clients to run out of money to finish the job.
-This happens when they’ve made multiple changes that resulted in cost increases and run out of money before the job is finished.
+This happens when they’ve made multiple changes that resulted in cost increases and ran out of money before the job is finished.

 - When a client runs out of money, you may be accused of low-balling your estimate and expected to finish the job for what you’ve been paid.

-Need a Hand?
+Need a hand?